-- In the list of installation packages, select an installation package for which you want to create a stand-alone package.
+- In the list of installation packages, select an installation package and, above the list, click the Deploy button.

 The Stand-alone installation package creation wizard starts.
 Proceed through the wizard by using the Next button.

 - On the first page of the wizard, make sure that the Install Network Agent together with this application option is enabled if you want to install Network Agent together with the selected application.

 By default, this option is enabled.
 We recommend enabling this option if you are not sure whether Network Agent is installed on the device.
 If Network Agent is already installed on the device, after the stand-alone installation package with Network Agent is installed, Network Agent will be updated to the newer version.